Is erysipelas treatable? How to treat erysipelas at home

 The prognosis after erysipelas on the legs depends on the severity of the disease and the body’s immunity.

-Recurrent forms often develop when staphylococcal flora is also attached to GABHS.
+Recurrent forms often develop when staphylococcal flora is also added to GABHS.

-Due to acquired lymphostasis, working capacity may be reduced.
+Due to acquired lymphostasis, ability to work may be reduced.

-In general, the prognosis for the patient's life is favorable if complications have been avoided.
+In general, the prognosis for the patient’s life is favorable if complications are avoided.

 Prevention of erysipelas

 There is no specific prevention.
-To prevent erysipelas, some general and local measures must be observed.
+To prevent erysipelas, you must follow some general and local measures.

-limit contact with patients with erysipelas, after contact, carry out antiseptic treatment of their skin; take care of strengthening immunity by establishing a daily routine, physical education, avoiding stressful situations; eliminate foci of chronic streptococcal infection in time, monitor the state of health; establish proper healthy nutrition - hemolytic streptococcus multiplies rapidly in stale food, giving particular preference to meat broths; in order to avoid relapses after erysipelas, year-round carry out prophylactic injections of bicillin.
+limit contact with patients with erysipelas, after contact, carry out antiseptic treatment of your skin; take care of strengthening the immune system by establishing a daily routine, exercising, and avoiding stressful situations; timely eliminate foci of chronic streptococcal infection, monitor health status; establish proper healthy nutrition - hemolytic streptococcus multiplies quickly in stale food, giving particular preference to meat broths; To avoid relapses after erysipelas, carry out preventive injections of bicillin year-round.

-pay more attention to your feet - wash them regularly, avoid blisters and scuffs, minor cuts, hypothermia and overheating; monitor the condition of the venous system and contact a specialist in time.
+pay more attention to your feet - wash them regularly, avoid calluses and abrasions, minor cuts, hypothermia and overheating; monitor the condition of the venous system and contact a specialist in a timely manner.

-In the international classifier of diseases ICD 10, erysipelas is:
+In the international classification of diseases ICD 10, erysipelas is:

 Class I